 CurrencyFair has some of the best rates and transfer fees in the industry.
-You can always check your transfer details on the onsite calculator for the total fees and exchange rate pricing for your currency pair.
+You can always check your transfer details using the onsite calculator to work out how much you will be charged in total fees, as well as the exchange rate pricing for your currency pair.

 To get a clear picture of the exchange rate markup that CurrencyFair charges, consider the following transfer scenarios.

 |100 USD to:||Live rate ( XE)||CurrencyFair rate||Difference||%Markup|

 |British Pounds (GBP)||76.54||76.15||0.39||0.5095|